 Investing in a pool for your property is a significant investment, so you want to make sure that you know all the ins and outs of owning an above ground pool.
-To help you make an informed decision, I’ve compiled a list of information on the longevity of this type of pool, how to improve the overall lifespan, and if it is a worthwhile investment and that the above ground pool lasts for many seasons.
+When making such a big purchase, you want to make sure it is a worthwhile investment and that the above ground pool lasts for many seasons.

 The Average Lifespan of an Above Ground Pool

 When it comes to above ground pools, there is no set lifespan.
 But generally, they do not last as long as inground pools.
 However, that doesn’t mean they’re not worth investing in.
 Above ground pools can last between 10 to 20 years with proper care and maintenance.
 Choosing the right frame and design for your personal needs also goes a long way in improving the lifespan of your pool.